c-wrenn/README-Generator-usingNode.js/generatedREADME/README.md

-# README Generator using Node.js
+# README Generator
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This application will take in answers and create a README.md file with those answers.
+This project will prompt questions.
+It will then create a README.md file using those answers

 ## Table of Contents